filecoin-project/lotus-docs/content/en/lotus/configure/bootstrap/index.md

 Libp2p's `ListenAddresses` should be configures similarly.

-Given the traffic demands of a bootstrap node, we recomend tuning the connection parameters to a less aggressive threshold, allowing 400-500 connections with a connection timeout of 5 minutes.
+Given the traffic demands of a bootstrap node, we recommend tuning the connection parameters to a less aggressive threshold, allowing 400-500 connections with a connection timeout of 5 minutes.

 If you intend to run a bootstrap node behind a reverse proxy or load balancer, you will need to configure